lsst-sqre/nublado1/README.md

   It is only needed because our containers are on the order of 8GB each;
   thus the first user of any particular build on a given node would have to wait 10 to 15 minutes if we were not prepulling.
-Even if you want a image prepuller, you will probably want to create your own version of `get_builds.py` that finds the containers you want to use.
+Even if you want an image prepuller, you will probably want to create your own version of `get_builds.py` that finds the containers you want to use.
+  Replacing `imagepurger` would be wise as well, assuming you do not have near-infinite storage on each node.

 * `prepuller` is the location of this component.

 * The `prepuller-daemonset.yml` file can be used as an input to `kubectl